QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 * You can do each step manually by pressing the appropriate button instead.
 You can find out what each button does by hovering over them and reading their tooltip.
 * Clicking the Framework dropdown also allows you to quickly open folder shortcuts to your Cooked Content folder, Staging folder and the Game's Paks folder.
 * The Frameworks dropdown also has quick access to commonly used tools such as the World Data Helper, World Data Loader and the Material Instance Editor
-* If you have a Mod Level Data table configured for your map, you can also choose the Entry Point/Spawn when you launch the game.
+* If you have a [Mod Level Data](/posts/mapping_ModLevelData){:target="_blank"} table configured for your map, you can also choose the Entry Point/Spawn when you launch the game.
+* Within each map profile, you can also automatically pack custom *Difficulties* - if you manually type the `.../Content/Difficulties`{: .filepath} directory into `Directories to Copy`.
+    * Further reading: [Custom Difficulties](/posts/mapping_CustomDifficulty/){:target="_blank"}
+* AMP also automatically copies custom Audio files (.ogg, .wav, .mp4, etc..) if you use them in your map.
+This will automatically search the `.../Content/Mods/`{: .filepath} directory for any folders/files.

 ## Using Ready or Not Game Assets and Content